 Many people often mistakenly refer to headsets as headphones, and vice versa.
-This is because the two are actually quite similar, the only obvious distinction setting the headset apart is the inclusion of a built-in microphone.
+This is because the two are actually fairly similar.
+The only apparent distinction that sets the headset apart is the inclusion of a built-in microphone.

-That said, making the choice between headphones and a headset might seem rather minuscule and simple, yet it is a deceivingly complicated matter.
+That said, choosing between headphones and a headset might seem simple and straightforward, yet it is a deceivingly complicated matter.

 That is the very question we will be answering in this article!

 All in all, headphones can be divided into three distinct categories:

 These differ when it comes to their target demographic and their intended use, along with other differences that we will discuss below.